terrellt/ndlib.github.io/_posts/2015-12-16-modes-of-development.md

 *Part of an ongoing series for [Coherent Development](/practices/coherent-development-part-1/)*

-*This was extracted from a free eBook that I wrote(https://github.com/jeremyf/take-on-development)*
+*This was extracted from a free eBook that I wrote ["Developing in the Open"](https://github.com/jeremyf/take-on-development)*

 # Modes of Development